angulardart/site-angulardart/src/angular/guide/forms.md

 does nothing on its own, but it will trigger a form submit because of its type (`type="submit"`).

 A form submit is useless at the moment.
-To make it useful, bind the form's `ngSubmit` event property to the hero form component's `onSubmit()` method:
+To make it useful, assign form component's `onSubmit()` method to the form's `ngSubmit` event binding:

 <?code-excerpt "lib/src/hero_form_component.html (ngSubmit)"?>
 ```